muhammadhassan1090/shooting-game/README.md

 *Displays game-related information (score, timer, end-game messages).
 *Renders the player, targets, and bullets on the screen.
 *Outputs updated visuals for the player.
+*Display initial page for user to choose between different difficulties

 8.Audio Module:
 *Plays sound effects for actions like shooting, hitting targets, and collisions.